Selfie Capture

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud platform SDK into your iOS applications for selfie capture

 This guide has been created to help you implement the Unico iOS SDK quickly and easily.
 Below is the step-by-step process for the entire integration.
-Afterward, if you wish to personalize the experience, be sure to check the section.
+Afterward, if you wish to personalize the experience, be sure to check the iOS Customization section.

 Initializing the SDK